Dancers of Delphi: Recent theories: ca 330 B.C.

-The art historian Antonio Corso followed these observations, but other specialists have not been able to detect an inscription at the place indicated.
+No other specialist has been able to detect an inscription at the place indicated by Vatin.
 Furthermore, the northern and eastern sides of the base, pedestal, and column have only been roughly finished, indicating that it was already impossible to view them from these angles because the firmly dated monument of Daochos and the temenos of Neoptolemos were already present at the time of the column's construction.
 Ridgeway considers the style of the acanthus leaves to place the column around the date of the Philippeion at Olympia and the Choragic Monument of Lysicrates at Athens, i.e. shortly before 334 BC.
 The generally accepted view today is that which places the construction of the monument at about 330 BC.

 Interpretation

 Assuming that the dedicators were the Athenian people, it has been proposed that the dancers are the three daughters of Cecrops I (the legendary first king of Attica, an autochthonous half-serpent) and of Aglauros.
 In Euripides' Ion, the chorus describes them among a procession of dancers on the north flank of the Acropolis, not far from Pythion, the point from which Athenian embassies to Delphi departed.
 In that case, the dancers could here represent the fertile land, with the acanthus symbolising their role in the creation of vegetation.